Tenacity; the quality or property of being tenacious.

-And then there’s talent, defined as “a natural endowment or ability of superior quality”, most commonly referred to or mentioned in reference to the competition.
-A golfer’s talent can be driving the ball further than the rest.
-Beyond sports; a singer’s talent is in their voice, a musician’s talent is in mastering their instrument, an artist’s talent might include drawing and painting.
-All of us have some sort of talent.
+And then there’s talent, defined as “a natural endowment or ability of superior quality,” most commonly referred to or mentioned in the competition.
+A golfer’s skill can be driving the ball further than the rest.
+Beyond sports, a singer’s talent is in their voice, a musician’s talent is in mastering their instrument, and an artist’s talent might include drawing and painting.
+All of us have some talent.
 I believe that every person is born with talent.
 For each of us, it’s different.
-Some have talent in sports, some dance, some cook amazing meals, some grow roses and others fly airplanes… or whatever.
+Some have talent in sports, some dance, some cook excellent meals, some grow roses, and others fly airplanes.
 We all have talent.
-And how boring would it be if we all had the same talent?
-I guess on the upside, I would have mastered the violin years ago, or maybe have gone on to sing.
+And how boring would it be if we all had the same skill?
+On the upside, I would have mastered the violin years ago or maybe have gone on to sing.
 But alas, my talent is in art.
 And for that, I am eternally grateful.

 T-REX — Hollywood Video mural – 110.5″ tall x 167.75″ wide, painted in 1993 (photo 2011)

 “Your talent is God’s gift to you.
 What you do with it is your gift back to God.”

 I’ve always believed that the formula for “talent” is defined as 10% inspiration and 90% perspiration.
 That “perspiration” is tenacity.
 Talent without determination is wasted.
 I’ve known lots of “talented” people in my life.
 Those who say “I could of…” or “I should of…” – those who were perfectly capable of doing a thing, yet for one reason or another didn’t.
 In many cases, I believe they had the talent but maybe lacked vision or dedication, or tenacity.